websauna/websauna/docs/source/narrative/modelling/models.rst

 Base class
 ----------

 Websauna provides a model base class :py:class:`websauna.system.model.meta.Base`.
-If you inherit from this base class all your models become automatically part of migration and initialization cycle.
-However you are free to choose not to do so, for example if you are integrating with a legacy base.
+If you inherit from this base class all your models become part of migration and application initialization cycle.
+However you are free to choose not to do so, for example if you are integrating with a legacy code base.
 There are several complex use cases where different base classes may be needed.

 If you are planning to build a reusable addon you may choose to declare your model as: